peterboyer/restful-api-design-tips/README.md

 ## Use Nesting for Relationship Filtering

-*Query strings should be used for further filtering results beyond the initial grouping of a logical set offered by a relationship.*
+*Query strings should be used for further filtering results beyond the initial grouping of a logical set offered by a relationship*.

 Aim to design endpoint paths that avoid unnecessary query string parameters as they are generally harder to read and to work with when compared to paths whose structure promotes an initial relationship-based filtering and grouping of such items the deeper it goes.

-> This `/posts/x/attachments` is better than `/attachments?postId=x` .
+> This `/posts/x/attachments` is better than `/attachments?postId=x`.
 >
 > And this `/posts/x/attachments/y/comments` is so much better than `/comments?postId=x&attachmentId=y`.